hotosm/oam-api/README.md

 node worker.js
 ```

-The worker process runs on a schedule and checks for new data, update database when it finds anything to add.
+The worker process runs on a schedule (every 5 minutes by default) and checks for new data, update database when it finds anything to add.

 ### Environment Variables